toontownlpz/The-Classic-Pack/README.md

   - Pick-a-Toon boxes
   - ...and some miscellaneous Cog HQ, street sign, racing and estate textures
 - Mutes Clarabelle when viewing the cattlelog
-- Brings back the out-of-sync running sound effect
+- Restores the fast-paced running sound effect
 - Crudely recreate old cannon texture over new cannon texture
 - Returns the broken transparency of the playground party gates
 - Restores the original textures for the following accessories...